NicolasLM/spinach/doc/user/production.rst

 Workers should be started by an init system that will restart them if they get killed or if the host reboots.

+To gracefully shutdown a worker, it is recommended to send it a `SIGINT` or a `SIGTERM` and let it finish its running jobs.
+If the worker gets killed before it terminates gracefully, non-retryable jobs will be lost and retryable jobs will be rescheduled automatically after the worker is identified as dead, which takes 30 minutes by default.
+This is important if Spinach workers run in docker containers because docker gives 10 seconds to a container to finish before killing it.

 Production Checklist
 --------------------